Employment Rights Discrimination

 Employees have the right to demand a copy of their personnel file.
 As noted, they also have the right to be free from illegal discrimination, sexual harassment or retaliation.
 Many of the latter rights have been significantly compressed and Michigan courts have also allowed employers a standing "excuse" based upon "legitimate business purpose".

-Employments rights are a complicated combination of Federal statutes, state statutes and privately-created contract rights.
+Employment rights are a complicated combination of Federal statutes, state statutes, and privately-created contract rights.
 When someone is terminated, mistreated or injured at work, each case must be evaluated on its particular merits.

 Workers Compensation Systems